-Ranging from deep to pale, rose red, the most valued rubies are those that are the deepest red, a colour also known as ‘pigeon’s blood’.
-They are normally found as small stones and anything over 10 carats is incredibly rare as the presence of chromium usually has an inhibiting effect on crystal growth.
+Ranging from deep to pale, rose red, the most valued rubies are those that are the deepest red.
+They are normally found as small stones, anything over 10 carats is incredibly rare as the presence of chromium usually has an inhibiting effect on the crystal’s formation.

 The Black Prince’s Ruby, now in the Imperial State Crown of England, was discovered to be a spinel in the 19th century.